Valuing human rights

 • Vulnerable groups.

-Our intent regarding human rights is also reflected in our Code of Business Ethics and Conduct and our health, safety and environment policy and supplier expectations set the standards of behavior and human rights commitments for our people, as well as contractors, suppliers and others who perform work for ConocoPhillips.
-Read our updated Human Rights Position.
+Our commitment to human rights is also reflected in our Code of Business Ethics and Conduct.
+Our Health, Safety and Environment Policy and Supplier Expectations set the standards of behavior and human rights commitments for our people, as well as contractors, suppliers and others who perform work for ConocoPhillips.
+Read our Human Rights Position.

-Business units assess and manage human rights risks.
+Consistent with our stakeholder engagement approach, business units (BUs) assess and manage human rights risks.
 If our operations identify potential human rights concerns, engagement plans and specific actions to manage and mitigate that risk are developed through engagement with the community or other stakeholders.
-Business units communicate and engage communities and their representatives on how to contact the company and how to address any concerns or grievances.
+BUs communicate and engage with communities and their representatives on how to contact the company and how to address any concerns or grievances.
 In addition, all interested stakeholders may access the ConocoPhillips Ethics Helpline to report a potential violation of our Code of Business Ethics and Conduct, which is publicly available on our website.

 Respecting Indigenous Peoples

 When engaging with Indigenous stakeholders, we seek first to understand their social values, cultures and traditions, as well as their expectations and preferences for dialogue and dispute resolution.
 Our consultations consider traditional land use information and community interests, goals and perspectives on environmental, social and economic topics.
-We engage with Indigenous communities at the regional, local and individual levels by meeting regularly with regional governments, community associations, local leaders and community residents.
-Our stakeholder engagement professionals work closely with our asset and operations teams to guide discussions and facilitate cooperation with Indigenous Peoples to address potential operational impacts on the community.
+We engage with Indigenous communities at regional, local and individual levels by meeting regularly with regional governments, community associations, local leaders and community residents.
+Our stakeholder engagement professionals work with our asset and operations teams to guide discussions and facilitate cooperation with Indigenous Peoples to address potential operational impacts on the community.
 Wherever we engage with Indigenous communities, we pursue opportunities to support economic development consistent with Indigenous cultures and community development plans.
 In some cases, the engagement and consultation may be guided by a formal agreement with the Indigenous community.
-We seek to honor and understand the culture of Indigenous communities near our operations so that we know how to properly demonstrate respect in our relationships.
-Some of our larger business units provide cultural awareness training.
-In many cases, our stakeholder engagement leaders and business leaders will educate themselves through mentors in the Indigenous community or through the help of local experts.

-We drive collective action to address security and human rights issues through engagement with government, NGO and other business stakeholders in the Voluntary Principles on Security and Human Rights (VPSHR).
+We drive collective action to address security and human rights issues through engagement with government, non-governmental organizations (NGO) and other business stakeholders in the VPSHR.
 We have been a member of the VPSHR initiative since its inception in 2000.
-Our social performance guidance directs our VPSHR implementation, and our annual report to the VPSHR details our current practices as well as provides updates for previous years.
+Our social performance guidance directs our VPSHR implementation and our annual report to the VPSHR details our current practices and provides updates for previous years.